joeyjojo/blog-site/content/blog/2019-06-12_the_uncomfortable_world_of_constan_discovery/index.md

 ### Delivery Teams

 The first step on your journey is probably to move a certain population of your users from role based teams to a form of [cross functional team](https://en.wikipedia.org/wiki/Cross-functional_team).
 What I would describe as a Delivery team.
 The first roles on this journey are often Delivery, Dev and Test.
 BAs often come next, and perhaps, a type of Product role.
 Operations may or may not to some degree integrate.
+A lot of organisations get to this point by focussing on "DevOps".
 Often some roles end up shared across multiple teams, ie UX, Architecture, Subject Matter Experts.
 This means you have a team who can effectively execute a solution.

 ![Delivery teams can effectively work in the ‘execute solution’ phase](./1_X1G0Z3eI9TWdul3kP5R77Q.png)